python/devguide/developers.rst

 The purpose is to provide some institutional memory of who was given access and why.

 The first entry starts in April 2005.
 In keeping with the style of Misc/NEWS, newer entries should be added to the top.
 Entries should include the initials of the project admin who made the change or granted access.
+The procedure for adding or removing users is described in :ref:`altering-access`.

 Note, when giving new commit permissions, be sure to get a contributor agreement from the committer.
 See http://www.python.org/psf/contrib/ for details.
 When